zhouhao/hexo-Web-Source/source/LeetCode/LeetCode-Basic-Calculator-II.md

 title: 'LeetCode: Basic Calculator II'
 date: 2015-06-23 00:23:29
-tags:
- - LeetCode
 ---
 Implement a basic calculator to evaluate a simple expression string.

 The expression string contains only non-negative integers, +, -, *, / operators and empty spaces .
 The integer division should truncate toward zero.

 You may assume that the given expression is always valid.

 Some examples:
 ```